Career Support in Japan

 Looking at the international students of Asia University, there are quite a few or our graduates who end up working for Japanese companies.
 Many of these former students are now playing an active role in Japanese business.

-Similar to the cases seen above (regarding the total number international students studying in Japan), the majority of graduates from Asia University end up working as interpreters or translators.
+The majority of graduates from Asia University end up working as interpreters or translators.
 There are also many instances where they work in the administrative section of trade offices that call for their linguistic capabilities, or in the sales department of local subsidiaries.

 Main Career Options